wittfabian/djangae/docs/db_backend.md

 ## On Delete Constraints

-In general, django's emulation of SQL ON DELETE constraints works with djangae on the datastore.
+In general, Django's emulation of SQL ON DELETE constraints works with djangae on the datastore.
 Due to eventual consistency however, the constraints can fail.
 Take care when deleting related objects in quick succession, a PROTECT constraint can wrongly cause a ProtectedError when deleting an object that references a recently deleted one.
 Constraints can also fail to raise an error if a referencing object was created just prior to deleting the referenced one.
 Similarly, when using ON CASCADE DELETE (the default behaviour), a newly created referencing object might not be deleted along with the referenced one.

 ## Transactions